 September ~ Sabbath

-Reading: Practicing Our Faith – Chapter 6
+Readings: Practicing Our Faith – Chapter 6

-October ~ Hospitality
+October ~ Mystery/Contemplation

-Readings: Soul Feast – Chapter 8
+Readings: Soul Feast – Entertaining Angels Unawares

 Practicing Our Faith – Chapter 3

-February – Healing
+February – Discernment

 Readings: Practicing Our Faith – Chapter 11